President of European Parliament, David Sassoli, known for pushing covid relief legislation, dies at 65

 Sassoli is survived by his wife and two children.
 His spokesman, Cuillo, said the date and location of his funeral would soon be announced.

-The European Union flew the flags outside its Brussels headquarters at half-mast Tuesday in honor of Sassoli.
+The European Union flew the flags outside its Brussels headquarters at half-staff Tuesday in honor of Sassoli.

 Read more: